ShareGate Desktop relies on available Microsoft 365 APIs to migrate your Teams and there are a few limitations to consider.

 - User mentions (i.e. @teams, @channel) are replaced by text highlighted based on your formatting.
 The mentions will no longer display information about the user when you hover them with your mouse.

-- Each migrated message will have the following disclaimer at the beginning:
+- Each migrated conversation will have the following disclaimer at the beginning:

 The conversation below has been retrieved from <sourceTenantName>.